 Place your cast iron skillet or cookie sheet with your beer can and the chicken on top of that.
 Place it in the middle of the barbecue once you put the top grate back on and close the lid.

-Make sure you use a thermometer when it gets to looking done to make sure the inside is at at least 165 degrees (or higher to 180 degrees).
+Make sure you use a thermometer when it gets to looking done to make sure the inside is at at least 165 degrees – 180 degrees at most.
+Best way to test it is to remove from grill leaving the heat so you get an accurate read in the middle thickest part of the chicken leg / thigh meat.

 If you love our beer can chicken recipe you should try cooking a whole chicken in the crockpot too.